dukejohannesA/dukejohannesA/README.md

 ## Hi, I am Johannes Alfred(o)

 - 🔭 I’m currently working on ...
-Embedded systems, telecommunications, data science and ML <br/>
+Software Dev. + Data Science + Electronincs Systems Dev. <br/>

 - 🌱 I’m currently learning ...
 Embedded systems, telecommunications, data science and ML applications

-- 👯 I’m looking to collaborate on machine learning, data science and Embedded system projects
+- 👯 I’m looking to collaborate on ML and Electronics systems projects

 - 🤔 I’m looking for help with finding a community with like minded people in tech, Africa and global

-- 💬 Ask me about anything related to Embedded systems and Data science
+- 💬 Ask me about anything related to Electronics systems and Data science

-- 📫 How to reach me: alfredchicco@gmail.com

 - https://dukejohannesa.github.io/Portfolio/#home